stellar/soroban-quest/quests/6-asset-interop/README.md

 follow an ERC-20 model, where applicable.

 The [Stellar Asset Contract][asset-contract] is an implementation of the CAP-46-6 proposal.
-It can be used to to create a new token on Soroban, or to interact with a Stellar asset that has been "wrapped" for use in Soroban.
-For today, we'll be using it with native Lumens that have been wrapped.
+It can be used to enable smart contract interactions for an existing Stellar asset. _Every_ Stellar asset has a contract reserved for it, which anybody can deploy.
+For today, we'll be using it with native Lumens (an asset that has already had its smart contract enabled).
 This Stellar Asset Contract implements a [token interface][token-interface] that is quite feature-full.
 The most notable function you'll need from it today is `approve`, which will allow us increase the amount of some token that one address can spend _from_ another address.
 It's like spending money directly from your parent's